Hungarian Goulash

 - Balsamic vinegar – A nice dark vinegar like balsamic will help all our flavors really penetrate the meat as it cooks.

-- Beef broth – No sodium added for this broth, we really want to make sure we control our sodium level for this dish.
+- Beef broth – You’ll want to use no sodium added beef broth, we really want to make sure we control our sodium level in this dish.

 - Parsley – Chopped fresh for garnish.